Virginia Maksymowicz

 There are always works that do not easily fit into larger portfolio themes.
 Occasionally a piece that is hard to categorize will appear on this page.

-Scenic Route is one of these.
+Scenic Route is another commissioned piece.
 I was invited by Amtrak to create an artist interpretation of its route map for the onboard magazine, The National.

 For each bimonthly issue of The National, an artist had been asked to interpret the map in a unique manner.
 Others who had been invited to contribute designs include bead-artist Joyce J. Scott and mixed-media artist, Dustin Yellin.